-- 2. The Consent Holder is advised that under the Wildlife Act 1953, all indigenous lizard species (including skinks and geckos) are classified as protected.
-Any activities that may result in the disturbance, injury, killing, or capture of lizards are an offence under the Wildlife Act unless authorised by the Department of Conservation (DOC).
-This resource consent does not constitute approval under the Wildlife Act.
-Where there is potential for indigenous lizards to be present within the area of works, it is the Consent Holder's responsibility to: - Undertake appropriate surveys or assessments by a suitably qualified ecologist prior to the commencement of works; - Seek any necessary authorisations or permits from DOC if protected species may be impacted; - Implement appropriate avoidance, mitigation, or relocation measures where required. - Council Officers, at their discretion and at the Consent Holder's expense, may seek (where not available inhouse) independent advice from suitably qualified professionals to support and provide advice as part of any review and/or approval.
+- Undertake appropriate surveys or assessments by a suitably qualified ecologist prior to the commencement of works; - Seek any necessary authorisations or permits from DOC if protected species may be impacted; - Implement appropriate avoidance, mitigation, or relocation measures where required. - 3 Council Officers, at their discretion and at the Consent Holders expense, may seek (where not available in house) independent advice from suitably qualified professionals to support and provide advice as part of any review and/or approval.